 Flee, Mortals!
 The MCDM Monster Book

-Availability: | On order |
+Availability: | In stock (8) |

 Our epic 5e monster book contains 339 stat blocks plus new rules for action-oriented creatures, minions, companions, retainers, encounter-building, and more!